 - (1) The committee shall consist of eleven members.
-The department shall appoint six academic scholars from the fields of economics, business administration, public administration, taxation, policy, and other relevant disciplines as determined by the department, after consulting with the majority and minority leaders in the senate, the co-speakers in the house of representatives, the chair of the ways and means committee in the senate, and the co-chairs of the finance committee in the house of representatives.
+The department shall appoint six academic scholars from the fields of economics, taxation, business administration, public administration, public policy, and other relevant disciplines as determined by the department, after consulting with the majority and minority leaders in the senate, the co-speakers in the house of representatives, the chair of the ways and means committee in the senate, and the co-chairs of the finance committee in the house of representatives.
 The governor and the chairs of the majority and minority caucuses in each house of the legislature shall each appoint one member to the committee.
-These appointments may The members of the committee shall either be legislative members. elect a voting chair from among their membership or a nonvoting chair who is not a member of the committee.
-Members of the committee shall serve without compensation but shall be reimbursed for travel expenses under RCW 43.03.050 and 43.03.060. - (2) The purpose of the study is to determine how well the current tax system functions and how it might be changed to better serve the citizens of the state in the twenty-first century.
-In reviewing options for changes to the tax system, the committee shall develop multiple alternatives to the existing tax system.
-To the extent possible, the alternatives shall be designed to increase the harmony
+These appointments may be legislative members.
+The members of the committee shall either elect a voting chair from among their membership or a nonvoting chair who is not a member of the committee.
+Members of the committee shall serve without compensation but shall be reimbursed for travel expenses under RCW 43.03.050 and 43.03.060. - 25 (2) The purpose of the study is to determine how well the current tax system functions and how it might be changed to better serve the 26 27 citizens of the state in the twenty-first century.
+In reviewing options for changes to the tax system, the committee shall develop 28 29 multiple alternatives to the existing tax system.
+To the extent possible, the alternatives shall be designed to increase the harmony 30 between the tax system of this state and the surrounding states, 31 32 encourage commerce and business creation, and encourage home ownership.
+In developing alternatives, the committee shall examine and consider 33 the effects of tax incentives, including exemptions, deferrals, and 34 35 credits.
+The alternatives shall range from incremental improvements in the current tax structure to complete replacement of the tax structure.
+36 In conducting the study, the committee shall examine the tax structures 37 38 of other states and review previous studies regarding tax reform in this state.
+In developing alternatives, the committee shall be guided 39